ibm-cloud-docs/netezza/timetravel/temporaltables_timetravel.md

 ```
 {: codeblock}

+When you insert a row into the table, the row receives a virtual insert timestamp that is equal to the commit time of the inserting transaction.

+When you delete a row from the table, the row receives a virtual delete timestamp that is equal to the commit time of the deleting (or truncating) transaction.

 See also [the CREATE TABLE command](https://www.ibm.com/docs/en/netezza?topic=npsscr-create-table-2).

+## Altering tables
+{: #altertables_tt}

-## Disabling temporal tables
+### Altering temporal tables to nontemporal
 {: #droppingtemporal_tt}

-To disable a temporal table, as an *Admin* or a user with the *MANAGE SYSTEM* privilege, run the command.
+To alter a temporal table to a nontemporal, as an *Admin* or a user with the *MANAGE SYSTEM* privilege, set [**DATA_VERSION_RETENTION_TIME**](/docs/netezza?topic=netezza-dataretentioninterval_tt#dataretentionintervaldef_tt) to 0.

 ```sql
 ALTER TABLE <TABLE NAME> DATA_VERSION_RETENTION_TIME 0;